drnfns/cs441/hw/hw_3.typ

 = Problem 1
-Let $P(x, y)$ be the statement "Student $x$ has taken class $y$, "where the domain for both $x$ and $y$ consists of all students in your class.
-Express each of these quantifications in English.
+Let $P(x, y)$ be the statement "Student $x$ has taken class $y$, "where the domain for $x$ consists of all students in your class and $y$ consists of all computer science courses at your school.
+Express each of these quantifications in english.

 + $exists x exists y thin P(x, y)$
 + $exists x forall y thin P(x, y)$